• Skip to primary navigation

 a hand holding up one Zucchini Bread Breakfast Cookie

 I hope you and your family enjoy these Zucchini Bread Breakfast Cookies as much as my family does.
 I mean, a cookie for breakfast?!
-The best! πŸ™‚
+The best! ๐Ÿ™‚

 Want other healthy, gluten-free breakfast cookie ideas?
 Check out my Chocolate Banana Breakfast Cookies (double the sweetness!), Peanut Butter Coconut Breakfast Cookies (sweet and salty!), or Chocolate Peppermint Breakfast Cookies (minty and sweet!).

-5 from 4 votes
+4.67 from 15 votes

 A close up of a cookie